Nice to meet you.

 • Where do bottlenecks occur?
 If the process is a multi-person process, is there a point where one member of staff can’t continue with their tasks because somebody else is taking too long to complete theirs?

-• Are any steps confusing?
-Are any steps confusing or written in a bewildering way, causing the process user to do tasks badly or to simply skip them outright?
+• Are any steps confusing or written in a bewildering way, causing the process user to perform tasks poorly or to skip them outright?

 • Are there any wasteful steps?
-Often called “Muda” — the Japanese for ‘waste’ — in Six Sigma circles, wasteful steps are ones that result in any one of the seven forms of Muda (waste of overproduction, waste of time on hand, waste of transportation, waste of processing itself, waste of stock at hand, waste of movement, and waste of making defective products).
+Often called “Muda”—the Japanese for ‘waste’—in Six Sigma circles, wasteful steps result in any one of the seven forms of Muda (waste of overproduction, waste of time on hand, waste of transportation, waste of processing itself, waste of stock at hand, waste of movement, and waste of making defective products).
 Are these wasteful steps and tasks present in your process?

 • Can parts of the process be automated?
-Automation is a brilliant, forward-thinking way of optimizing a process for the better.
+Automation is a brilliant, forward-thinking way of optimizing a process.
 McKinsey even discovered that 45% of activities can easily be automated with current technology.
-All you need to get started is to integrate one tool – let’s say CRM software – to another with webhooks, API, or even with a third-party tool that integrates separate apps for you.
+All you need to get started is to integrate one tool—let’s say CRM software—with another with webhooks, API, or even with a third-party tool that integrates separate apps for you.

 5. Improve the process

-The penultimate stage of DMAIC – improve – is all about acting on the data, information, and insight you’ve gathered in the previous steps and making beneficial process changes.
+The penultimate stage of DMAIC – improvement – is all about acting on the data, information, and insight you’ve gathered in the previous steps and making beneficial process changes.

-One fundamental piece of advice I have is to test the changes before you put them into action.
+One fundamental piece of advice I have is to test the changes before you implement them.
 By testing them beforehand, you’ll confirm whether the changes you think you should make will actually benefit the process in question.

 Once they’ve done so, gather their feedback to see whether the adjustments have had a positive impact or not.
 With the changes that were deemed as a success, you’ll want to deploy, deploy, deploy!